 - a.
 Testing Requirements: - i.
-The Permittee shall conduct a performance test on the following control devices within 60 days after the permit issuance date or within 60 days after the new applicable equipment has achieved the capability to operate at its maximum production rate on a sustained basis, whichever occurs last.
-The testing deadline may be extended by the Director for good cause, but in no case shall the testing deadline, including test report submittal, extend beyond 180 days after the permit issuance date. - 1) Drum dryer baghouse. - ii.
-The Permittee shall conduct a separate performance test on the drum dryer baghouse under each of the following two operating scenarios:
+If requested by the Department in writing, the Permittee shall conduct a performance test on the following control devices within 60 days after the date of the Department's request or within 60 days after the applicable equipment has achieved the capability to operate at its maximum production rate on a sustained basis, whichever occurs last.
+The testing deadline may be extended by the Director for good cause, but in no case shall the testing deadline, including test report submittal, extend beyond 180 days after the date of the Department's request. - 1) Concrete batch plant baghouse; - 2) Cement silo dust collector; and - 3) Cement supplement silo dust collectors (Flyash and Limestone). - ii.
+The Permittee shall measure the PM concentration in the control device exhaust stream to demonstrate compliance with all applicable grain loading and/or emission rate requirements of this Permit. - iii.
+The Permittee shall measure the concentrations of PM and PM10 in the control device exhaust stream to demonstrate compliance with all applicable emission limits of these permit conditions.